 All the other features might remain the same, but for some, the new display design, improved processor and ECG functionality could be the three features you needed to take the smartwatch plunge.
 For others, the Series 3 will more than suffice.

 In terms of upgrades, those with the original Apple Watch, Series 1 or Series 2 will see some worthwhile differences by switching to the Series 4, especially with the new display.
-Those with the Series 3 might want to consider waiting for the next update, unless of course you're super keen on the new display design or ECG feature and you have the budget for upgrading.
+Those with the Series 3 might want to consider waiting for the next update, unless of course you're super keen on the new display design or ECG feature (US-only for now) and you have the budget for upgrading.

 - Liked this?
 Have you considered an Android Wear smartwatch?